- New Student Orientation

 AP Credit in Environmental Science

 If you took AP Environmental Science and received a 4 or 5 on the exam you are allowed to substitute a more advanced course for ENVI 133 Environmental Science.
-This could include ENVI 140 The Earth’s Climate System or ENVI 285 Ecology (both offered Fall 2014).
-You are still required as an ES major to take two environmentally-related science courses from the list that can be found on the Environmental Studies Website – http://www.macalester.edu/academics/environmentalstudies/majorsminors/.
+This could include ENVI 140 The Earth’s Climate System or ENVI 285 Ecology (both offered Fall 2015).
+You are still required as an ES major to take two environmentally related science courses from the list that can be found on Environmental Studies.

 French and Francophone Studies